Peanut Butter Tofu with Sriracha (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Spicy Vegan Peanut Butter Tofu with Sriracha should be suitable for most low-carb eating plans that allow tofu.
-For the South Beach Diet, remember that tofu is limited to 1/2 cup serving size for Phase One, so limit serving size if you’re eating this for phase one, and maybe serve with a big dish of stir-fried veggies.
+This Peanut Butter Tofu with Sriracha should be suitable for most low-carb eating plans, including Keto.
+For the original South Beach Diet, remember that tofu is limited to 1/2 cup serving size for Phase One, so serve with a big dish of stir-fried veggies.

 Find More Recipes Like This One: